-Funders and community partners include the Academy of Finland, the City of Dublin Education and Training Board (CDETB), Concern Worldwide, the Department of Children and Youth Affairs (DCYA), the European Association of Research on Learning and Instruction (EARLI), the European Commission, the General Teaching Council for England, the Irish Research Council (IRC), the Jacobs Foundation, the National Council for Curriculum and Assessment (NCCA), the National Council for Special Education (NCSE), the National Middle Schools Forum, the Nuffield Foundation, the Paul Hamlyn Foundation, Science Foundation Ireland (SFI), University College Dublin (UCD), and Young Social Innovators.
+Funders and community partners include the Academy of Finland, the City of Dublin Education and Training Board (CDETB), Concern Worldwide, the Department of Children, Equality, Disability, Integration, and Youth (DCEDIY), the European Association of Research on Learning and Instruction (EARLI), the European Commission, the General Teaching Council for England, the Irish Research Council (IRC), the Jacobs Foundation, the National Council for Curriculum and Assessment (NCCA), the National Council for Special Education (NCSE), the National Middle Schools Forum, the Nuffield Foundation, the Paul Hamlyn Foundation, Science Foundation Ireland (SFI), University College Dublin (UCD), and Young Social Innovators.

 GUIDE (Growing Up In Digital Europe: EuroCohort) will be Europe’s first comparative birth cohort survey: a Research Infrastructure that will be an important source of high quality longitudinal statistical evidence to support the development of social policies which will enhance the wellbeing of children, young people and their families across Europe for many years to come.
 GUIDE has been recently appointed to the ESFRI 2020 Roadmap for top ranked European research infrastructures.
 GUIDE has received funding from the European Commission through MYWeB (GA 613368), the European Cohort Development Project (ECDP) (GA 777449), and the COhort cOmmunity Research and Development Infrastructure Network (COORDINATE) (GA 101008589).

 Led by Jennifer Symonds, UCD & Gary Pollock, Manchester Metropolitan University.